 “This is what we want – we don’t want heat radiation in main chamber, because it can reduce performance in the plasma – and so from this point of view, nitrogen is perfect.
 There is only one problem with it and that is that nitrogen is chemically active.
 Nitrogen can act to form ammonia and we don’t want to produce tritiated ammonia.”

-Carine Giroud, who coordinated the experiment, explained that ‘H-mode’ or ‘high confinement plasma’ is achieved by the formation of an insulating barrier in the edge region of the plasma known as a ‘pedestal’.
+Carine Giroud, who coordinated the experiment together with Sebastijan Brezinsek and with a strong involvement from ITER, explained that ‘H-mode’ or ‘high confinement plasma’ is achieved by the formation of an insulating barrier in the edge region of the plasma known as a ‘pedestal’.
 This pedestal – which acts like the wall of a thermos bottle – separates the very hot plasma core from a cooler layer of plasma and away from material surfaces.
 It was important for these experiments because as long as the impurity radiates in the divertor region, it will have limited impact on the plasma’s confinement.

 The higher this barrier (or pedestal), the more fusion power can be generated as it lifts the core plasma temperature to very high temperatures where it can be efficiently confined in the tokamak.

 Carine said the key success point, which had not been realised before, was the discovery that neon could be used to radiate and improve the pedestal – this in turn reduces the power load and improves plasma confinement.